 |Off-Campus Recycling & Waste||

 Waste management for off-campus students is provided by Tompkins County Recycling and Materials Management.

 Residents in Tompkins County, including Ithaca College students living off-campus, are responsible for collecting any unused food scraps they wish to have composted.
 While some houses and apartments may have space for compost bins, barrels, or piles, this is not always available.
 Tompkins County offers free counter-top compost collection containers, as well as outdoor compost delivery containers, free of charge.
 Once your delivery container is full, simply deliver it to any one of the many drop-off locations around Ithaca.
 For more information about composting in Tompkins County including drop-off locations and what can and cannot be composted, please visit the Food Scraps Recycling website.

 As a resident of Ithaca, you have two options for disposing of your recyclables.
 Tompkins County offers both curbside pickup and convenient drop-off locations.
 Recycling containers are available for pickup at the Tompkins County Recycling and Materials Management office or, alternatively, any container smaller than 50 gallons may be marked with an "R" decal which are available at most grocery stores and recycling office.
-For more information about what can be recycled and when pickup days are, please visit the Recycling and Materials Management website.
+For more information about what can be recycled and when pickup days are, please reference the Curbside Recycling Guidelines for Tompkins County or visit the Recycling and Materials Management website.